1

 How much do stewardship officer jobs pay per year?

-As of Jul 6, 2026, the average yearly pay for stewardship officer in the United States is $64,478.00, according to ZipRecruiter salary data.
+As of Aug 18, 2026, the average yearly pay for stewardship officer in the United States is $64,478.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $55,500.00 and $68,000.00 per year, depending on experience, location, and employer.

-What does a stewardship officer do?
+What is a stewardship officer?

 A Stewardship Officer is responsible for building and maintaining relationships with donors to ensure ongoing support for an organization.
 They develop and implement stewardship strategies, manage donor communications, and organize appreciation events.
 Their role helps foster donor engagement, demonstrate impact, and encourage long-term giving.
 Typically working in nonprofit or fundraising environments, they collaborate with development teams to support fundraising goals.
 Effective communication and relationship-management skills are essential for success in this role.

-What are typical responsibilities for a Stewardship Officer on a daily basis?
+What are typical responsibilities for a stewardship officer on a daily basis?

 Stewardship Officers typically manage relationships with donors, prepare acknowledgment letters, and ensure fulfillment of donor recognition and engagement activities.
 They work closely with fundraising teams to create meaningful communications and collaborate with events staff to design donor appreciation events.
 Daily tasks may include tracking donations, updating databases, and developing reports to monitor donor engagement.
 This role is essential for building trust and encouraging continued philanthropic support for the organization.

-What are the key skills and qualifications needed to thrive in the Stewardship Officer position, and why are they important?
+What are the key skills and qualifications needed to thrive in the stewardship officer position, and why are they important?

 To excel as a Stewardship Officer, you need a background in fundraising, donor relations, and nonprofit administration, often supported by a bachelor's degree in a relevant field.
 Familiarity with donor management databases (such as Raiser’s Edge or Salesforce), as well as certifications in fundraising, can be advantageous.
 Strong interpersonal skills, attention to detail, and persuasive communication abilities set top candidates apart.
 These competencies are crucial for maintaining donor satisfaction, ensuring accurate record-keeping, and fostering long-term organizational support.